How-to: open bar and alcohol for your wedding (Updated for 2022)

 Beer at the wedding is like a dump truck on a golf course - a bit out of place and a bit crude for the occasion.
 Yet some people just can't celebrate anything without a bottle of their favorite beverage.
 So get a few cases of beer - your choice, really, as anything works.

 So we did a blind test once, putting red and white wine bottles into paper bag containers - in a broad range of expensive and cheap wines.
 A fully blind test with about 25 participants showed that most people favored one wine over another pretty randomly, and there was no direct correlation between the price of wine and how good people thought it tasted.
 So get any wine you want - our personal test showed that a brand of wine does not really matter.

-The only thing to watch out for is the sugar (sweet or dry - you want to be in between) and the fact that ratio between number of bottles of red wine and the number of bottles of white wine should be roughly 2:1 for the ceremony and 3:1 for the reception dinner.
+The only thing to watch out for is the sugar (sweet or dry - you want to be in between) and the fact that ratio between the number of bottles of red wine and the number of bottles of white wine should be roughly 2:1 for the wedding ceremony and 3:1 for the wedding reception dinner.